Links

 • ARRAY_JOIN: This function concatenates the elements of the given array to a string using the separator.

-• ARRAY_MAX: Return the maximum value in an array
+• ARRAY_MAX: Returns the maximum value in an array

-• ARRAY_MIN: Return the minimum value in an array
+• ARRAY_MIN: Returns the minimum value in an array

 • ARRAY_SUM: This function calculates the sum of all non-null elements of the input.
-If there are no non-null elements, returns 0.
-The behavior is similar to aggregate function SUM, but operates on an array.
+If there are no non-null elements, return 0.
+The behavior is similar to the aggregate function SUM but operates on an array.

 • COUNT_VALUES: Returns the amount of non-null items in a given array